Samsung Galaxy A series phones: Your complete buyer's guide

 The Galaxy A series forms the bedrock of Samsung's mid-range ambitions.
-The series offers features that were previously limited to Samsung flagships at a much more affordable price point.
-While the series was traditionally focused on the mid-range segment, Samsung got rid of the entry-level Galaxy J series in 2019 and folded these devices into the Galaxy A lineup.
+The A-series started by bringing features previously limited to Samsung flagships at a much more affordable price point.
+While it was traditionally focused on the mid-range segment, Samsung got rid of the entry-level Galaxy J series in 2019 and folded them into the Galaxy A lineup.

-The result is that the Galaxy A series now starts off at under $150 thanks to devices like the Galaxy A02.
-While the budget Galaxy A options make it easier than ever to upgrade to one of the best cheap Samsung phones in 2021, the mid-range options like the Galaxy A52 and A52 5G offer exciting new features for those that want the latest screen tech and 5G connectivity.
+The result is that the Galaxy A series now starts under $150, thanks to devices like the Galaxy A02.
+While the budget Galaxy A options make it easier to upgrade to one of the best cheap Samsung phones, the mid-range options like the Galaxy A52 and A52 5G offer exciting new features for those who want the latest screen tech and 5G connectivity.

-It can get confusing to pick the ideal device for your needs with eight models to choose from across various price points.
-So if you are looking to pick up a new phone in 2021, here's what you need to know about the Galaxy A series.
+Choosing the ideal device for your needs can get confusing, with eight models to pick from across various price points.
+So if you're looking to pick up a new phone in 2021, here's what you need to know about the Galaxy A series.

 What's new with the Galaxy A series in 2021?

-The Galaxy A series in 2020 was largely unchanged from 2019, so we were due a significant upgrade this year — and Samsung managed to do just that.
-The 2021 Galaxy A series features a new design aesthetic that makes the lineup look that much more premium, and a large part of that has to do with the rear camera housing.
+The Galaxy A series in 2020 was essentially unchanged from 2019, so we were due a significant upgrade this year — and Samsung managed to do just that.
+The 2021 Galaxy A series features a new design aesthetic that makes the lineup look much more premium, and a large part of that has to do with the rear camera housing.

-Samsung has always carried over designs from the Galaxy S flagships over to the A series, and we're seeing that this time around as well.
+Samsung has always carried over designs from the Galaxy S flagships over to the A-series, and we see that this time around.
 The 2021 Galaxy A models have a prominent camera housing with large rings around the sensors, but unlike the Galaxy S21 series, there's no metal trim for the camera housing.
-The modules protrude directly from the chassis, and the subtle design feels refreshing.
+Instead, the modules protrude directly from the chassis, and the subtle design feels refreshing.

 Another big addition in 2021 is IP67 water resistance.
 Samsung offered IP68 dust and water resistance on the 2017 Galaxy A series, and this feature is making a comeback in 2021.
-That said, IP67 ingress protection is limited to the Galaxy A52, A52 5G, and A72, but it is great to see Samsung's mid-range phones offering the feature this year.
+That said, IP67 ingress protection is limited to the Galaxy A52s, A52, A52 5G, and A72, but it is great to see Samsung's mid-range phones offering the feature this year.

 Galaxy A72 is a large-screened battery monster

-Like last year's Galaxy A71, the A72 delivers a large screen and a massive battery.
+Like the Galaxy A71, the A72 delivers a large screen and a massive battery.
 The 6.7-inch AMOLED panel is one of the best you'll find in this category, and the phone has a 90Hz refresh rate, making everyday interactions buttery smooth.

 The hardware hasn't changed too much; the Snapdragon 720G chipset delivers similar performance as last year's 730G, and you get 6GB of RAM as well as 128GB of storage out of the box.
 There's a microSD slot — unlike the Galaxy S21 series — and you'll also find IP67 dust and water resistance.
 The 64MP lens at the back is unchanged from last year, and for 2021 Samsung added an 8MP zoom lens that offers 3x zoom.

 With a 5000mAh battery, the Galaxy A72 easily manages to last two days between charges.
 And when you do need to charge it, there's 25W fast charging.
-The bigger change around the A72 is the software; the phone comes with One UI 3.1 based on Android 11 out of the box, and it will get monthly security updates along with three guaranteed Android version updates.
+The more significant change around the A72 is the software; the phone comes with One UI 3.1 based on Android 11 out of the box, and it will get monthly security updates and three guaranteed Android version updates.

 There's also a 5G-enabled version of the Galaxy A72 that has a 120Hz panel and is powered by the Snapdragon 750G, but that particular model is limited to select countries.
-In fact, the Galaxy A72 and A72 5G aren't actually up for sale in the U.S., with Samsung instead slotting in last year's Galaxy S20 FE as the $600 option this year.
+The Galaxy A72 and A72 5G aren't actually up for sale in the U.S., with Samsung instead slotting in last year's Galaxy S20 FE as the $600 option this year.
 That said, if you are interested in picking up the global version of the phone, the 4G model is on sale on Amazon for under $450.

 Galaxy A52 and A52 5G are the mid-range phones to beat in 2021